awhitehouse104/cross-storage/README.md

 *This fork saves a string value rather than an object by making the expiration its own item.
-Still needs some work on retrieving the expiration, not currently a requirement for me.*
+Needs some work on retrieving the expiration, not currently a requirement for me.*

 ![cross-storage](https://github.com/zendesk/cross-storage/raw/master/media/logo.png)